dduan/DrString/Documentation/GettingStarted.md

 drstring format --config-file PATH_TO_CONFIG_TOML
 ```

+When the config file is not explicitly specified, but at least one file path is
+present as a command-line argument, DrString will look for `.drstring.toml` in
+its directory.
+If it's not there, then its parent directory… until the config
+file is found, or root directory is encountered.

 The configuration file is in [TOML][] format.

 Options from command-line arguments overrides those found in config files.